Dice

 ★ "Reach" meaning "hand" or "pass" is centuries old.
 Southern/Appalachian speech preserves this older sense-just like British English used to: "Reach me the book."
 Outside the region it can sound quaint or archaic. ★

-Documented in the Dictionary of American Regional English as especially common in the South and South Midland.
-Reflects older English usage where "reach" included "hand, give."
+Especially common in the South and South Midland, this reflects older English usage where "reach" also meant "to hand" or "to give."

 Still heard today in rural and family settings, especially among older generations.
 Younger speakers may say "hand me" or "pass me" instead, but "reach me" remains recognizable as a Southern/Appalachian marker.